Recession risk looms as Japan eyes 3rd state of emergency to contain pandemic

 Tokyo reported 843 new cases on Wednesday, the most since Jan.
 29 during the third wave of the pandemic and previous state of emergency.
 Osaka prefecture reported 1,242 daily infections, near the record high recorded last week.

-Japan began its inoculation push in February, later than most major economies and dependent on imported doses of Pfizer Inc's (PFE.N) vaccine.
+Japan began its inoculation push in February, later than most major economies and dependent on imported doses of Pfizer Inc’s vaccine.
 Just 1.1% of the public have received their first shot so far, compared with 3.4% in South Korea, and 49% in the United Kingdom.
+(Reporting by Leika Kihara, Daniel Leussink, Tetsushi Kajimoto and Rocky Swift; Additional reporting by Kaori Kaneko and Kentaro Sugiyama; Editing by Lincoln Feast.)

 Our Standards: The Thomson Reuters Trust Principles.